guptarohit994/ECE285_Graduate_Descent_SSD/README.md

 | Training  |  88.19% | 52.73% | 73.78% |
 | Evaluation  | 77.43% | 46.47% | 61.84% |

+### Experiments
+- Training & Optimization Experiments (Plots for all these experiments can be found inside `optimization_experiments/` folder)
+  - "SSD_train.ipynb" - Runs the training using SGD Optimizer.
+  - "SSD_train_Adam.ipynb" - Runs the training using Adam Optimizer.
+  - "SSD_train_RMSProp.ipynb" - Runs the training using RMSProp Optimizer.
+  - "SSD_train_LearningRate.ipynb" - Runs the training using a range of *learning rates*.
+Used for hyperparameter tuning.
+  - "SSD_train_Momentum.ipynb" - Runs the training using a range of *momentum* values.
+Used for hyperparameter tuning.
+- Denoising Experiments (Uses DUDnCNN trained net for denoising - denNet.pt)
+  - "SSD_Denoising.ipynb" - Runs detection on Clean, Noisy, and Denoised versions of a random image from the PascalVOC2012 dataset.
+  - "SSD_Denoise_Eval.ipynb" - Runs the evaluation of the the denoised images of the validation set of PascalVOC2012.
+  - "SSD_Denoise_Eval_Testset.ipynb" - Runs the evaluation of the denoised images of the test set of PascalVOC2007.
+  - "SSD_Noisy_Eval.ipynb" - Runs the evaluation of the the noisy images of the validation set of PascalVOC2012.
+  - "SSD_Noisy_Eval_Testset.ipynb" - Runs the evaluation of the noisy images of the test set of PascalVOC2007.
+  - "SSD_Denoise_Experiments.ipynb" - A superset of "SSD_Denoising.ipynb" that runs detection of Clean, Noisy, and Denoised versions of a random image from PascalVOC2012 dataset, while providing options for changing the characteristics of the noise added.
+The characteristics include Mean, Standard Deviation, and Magnitude.
+- Video Experiments (inside `video_experiments`)
+  - "SSD_VIDEO.ipynb" - Uses the pretrained SSD model on locally saved frames of a video stream.
+Detects Clean images.
+  - "SSD_VIDEO_NOISY.ipynb" - Uses the pretrained SSD model on locally saved frames of a video stream.
+Detects Noisy images.
+  - "SSD_VIDEO_DENOISED.ipynb" - Uses the pretrained SSD model on locally saved frames of a video stream.
+Detects Denoised images.
 ### Directory structure
 - pycache/ - .pyc files for Python interpreter to compile the source to
 - data/ -